 One recent paper from Google describes some of the thought processes that might explain why certain statements may be included.
 In Building a Sentiment Summarizer for Local Service Reviews (pdf), we’re shown the following example of quotes from reviews broken out by different aspects, such as “service,” “value,” and “general comments.”
 Aspects are defined in one of Google’s papers on sentiment analysis as “properties of an object that can be rated by a user.”

 The abstract for the paper tells us that:

 In this paper, we present a system that summarizes the sentiment of reviews for a local service such as a restaurant or hotel.
-In particular we focus on aspect-based summarization models, where a summary is built by extracting relevant aspects of a service, such as service or value, aggregating the sentiment per aspect, and selecting aspect-relevant text.
+In particular, we focus on aspect-based summarization models.
+A summary is built by extracting relevant aspects of a service, such as service or value, aggregating the sentiment per aspect, and selecting aspect-relevant text.

 So, when we are shown multiple quotes, one goal that Google may try to reach is to provide sentiment information about different aspects of an item or service.